sr-stanley/adds-vm-creation/README.md

 </p>

 <h1>Creating and configuring a Domain Controller VM and Client VM within Azure VMs</h1>

-This tutorial outlines the creation of a Domain Controller Virtual Machine and Client Virtual Machine within Azure.
-After creation, we will configure DNS settings so that both VMs can communicate via network connection.<br />
+This tutorial outlines the creation of a **Domain Controller Virtual Machine** and **Client Virtual Machine** within **Azure**.
+After creation, we will configure DNS settings so that both VM's can communicate via a network connection.<br />

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)
 - Remote Desktop
 - PowerShell
+- DNS Configuration

 <h2>Operating Systems Used </h2>